r3-os/r3/doc/guidelines.md

 ### Optional features should be documented properly (CC-DOC-OPT-FEATURES)

-All optional features of `constance` must be listed and explained in the crate-level documentation.
+All optional features of `r3` must be listed and explained in the crate-level documentation.

 In addition, every public item gated by such features must have [`#[doc(cfg(feature = ...))]` attribute](https://github.com/rust-lang/rust/issues/43781), which displays the required feature on the generated documentation.